juriadams/summoner-cooldowns/README.md

 To download and run the program, please head over to the releases page of this repository. </br >
 You can find all releases and versions of the program here: [Releases Page](https://github.com/4dams/Summoner/releases) </br >
-**There may be some issues with anti viruses false detecting.
-You can see the full source code here on github and verify yourself that there isn't and malware or other stuff integrated in the program.** If you still don't trust me, you can also compile the program yourself.
+- ***There may be some issues with anti viruses false detecting.
+You can see the full source code here on github and verify yourself that there isn't and malware or other stuff integrated in the program.** </br >
+If you still don't trust me, you can also compile the program yourself.*

 # Is this program allowed by Riot Games?